thosgood/this-weeks-finds/markdown/week20.md

 I think I'll depart from my usual concerns this week and talk about a book I'd been meaning to get my hands on for ages:

-1) John H. Conway and Neil J. A. Sloane, Sphere Packings, Lattices and Groups, second edition, Grundlehren der mathematischen Wissenschaften 290, Springer-Verlag, 1993.
+1) John H. Conway and Neil J. A. Sloane, _Sphere Packings, Lattices and Groups_, second edition, _Grundlehren der mathematischen Wissenschaften_ **290**, Springer-Verlag, 1993.

 This is a mind-boggling book.
 I have always regarded research in combinatorics as a pleasure I must deny myself, for the study of the